Children's Services industry icon

 NORMAL

-Safari Kid provides a robust 97-hour training curriculum designed to prepare two staff members for launch.
-The program includes on-site launch support to assist with operational readiness; travel and lodging are the responsibility of the franchisee, and on-site assistance carries additional fees.
+Safari Kid provides a structured 86-hour training curriculum designed to prepare two individuals for launch.
+The program includes on-site launch assistance, with travel and lodging expenses managed by the franchisee.

 Franchisee Stability